zaid-commits/BgLib/README.md

 ## Licensing Information

 BgLib is licensed under the MIT License, ensuring that it remains open-source and accessible to everyone.
+For more details, please refer to the [LICENSE](LICENSE) file.